vseryakov/alpinejs-app/README.md

 The component docs will have `opts` as the `this.params`.

+For HTML only templates the params passed in the url can be accessed via the `$params` magic, see below for examples.

 ## Directive: `x-render`

-Binds to click events to display components.
-Can render components via a syntax supporting names, paths, or URLs with parameters through `parsePath`.
+Binds to click event to display components.
+Can render components by name, path, or URL with parameters using `app.parsePath`.
 Nothing happens in case the expression is empty.
 Event's default action is cancelled automatically.

-If the expression is URL like, i.e. `https://` or `/path` or `file.html` it will be retrieved from the server.
+If the expression is URL like, i.e. `https?://` or `/path` or `file.html` it will be retrieved from the server first and then rendered into the target.

+To cache the HTML use the modifier `cache`.

-All query parameters will be stored in the component's `params` object.
+All query parameters will be stored in the component's `params` object or template's `$params` magic.

 Special options include: